-The pear tree (Pyrus) is a prolific producer of fruit.
-Also known as the common pear or European pear, the pear tree has been around for over a thousand years, originating in Asia.
+The edible pear tree (Pyrus communis, USDA zones 4-8) is a prolific producer of fruit.
+Also known as the common pear or European pear, the pear tree has been around for more than a thousand years, originating in Asia.
 Its longevity might be due to the fact that it's a fairly hardy tree.
 It can handle a wide variety of climates and is resistant to fluctuating weather conditions, unlike the more delicate apple tree.
 Overall, there are more than 3,000 cultivars of pears.

 Video of the Day